On this page you can find out information about how you can get involved with elections.

 If you are interested in working for us at election time please complete the election staff online application form, and then either post back, or scan and email, a completed bank details form.
 We will make sure that we add your details to our list and consider you for future vacancies.

 Before the election

 Elections are usually on the first Thursday of May.
+This year, we will also need staff for the General Election on Thursday 8 June.
 In the run-up to the elections and on election day, we need:

 These posts may be fixed or variable hours for one day or a number of days to be agreed.

 - £240 for a presiding officer